Lengthy queues at Hartlepool United as Crystal Palace FA Cup tickets go on general sale

 Ian Tumilty, 28, queued since 7am after going straight from finishing his night shift at TMD Friction to buy six tickets.

 He said: “It’s a once in a lifetime thing.
-Going down with family and friends it’s going to be some experience, especially if it’s a sell out.
+Going down with family and friends it’s going to be some experience, especially a sell out.

 "I think it will be a good upset and we will win.”